Fade2D Documentation pages v2.16.8

 Note

-vPoints must not be vertices of any ConstraintGraph2 or ConstraintSegment2 object.
-In this case the vertex is not removed.
+vPoints must not be vertices of any constraint edge.
+Otherwise they will not be removed.

 ◆ reset()